-Note : When recovering a primary site, you’ve the option to specify the CAS to which the primary was previously connected.
+Note: When recovering a primary site, you have got the option to specify the CAS to which the primary was previously connected.
 Leave this setting blank when the primary site was not previously connected to a central administration site.
 The option is DISABLED when Setup has detected that you are recovering a CAS.

-7. DataBase Information : Most of the details are already filled and greyed out this page.
+7. DataBase Information: Most of the details are already filled in and greyed out on this page.
 Server Name, Database Name.
-Only option that we can change is SSB Port 4022.
+The only option that we can change is SSB Port 4022.

 Note – We have skipped two pages “Customer Experience Improvement Program Configuration” and “Setting Summary”.
 Those are just default settings.

-9. Install : This page shows us about the progress of the installation and recovery process.
+9. Install: This page shows us the progress of the installation and recovery process.